 I have 20 years experience of designing simplicity into digital products.

 I cut my teeth in the dot com bubble of the late 90s when designing for the internet meant working from first principles.
 I surfed that wave until the money dried up around 2002!

-Subsequently, I have worked both independently and at various design, brand, and digital agencies across London, servicing clients around the world.
+Since then, I have worked in a variety of roles in agencies, consultancies and startups across London, servicing clients around the world.

 In 2011 I co-founded the coffee subscription business Kopi with Philip Wilkinson which we sold to Cafédirect in May 2014.

 I'm a lifelong cyclist.
 I used to race regularly as a junior throughout the '90s, picking up a few podiums in regional championships as well as racing nationally, and internationally, in stage races in Wales and Ireland.

 I've ridden Lands End to John O'Groats and, in August 2017, participated in one of the most prestigious ultra-distance events in Europe: London—Edinburgh—London.
 A ride of over 1400km in an elapsed time of 97 hours, 20 minutes.

 Besides ultra-distance events, I like to keep myself reasonably fit through cycle commuting and annual trips to Europe to ride the French Alps, Italian Dolomites or the Belgian cobbles.

 I live in west London with my wife and daughter.

 I'Anson is scandinavian in origin, probably Danish.
 It is pronounced eye-an-sun.

 It is pretty rare though here have been, and are, one or two reasonably notable I'Ansons.